william-h-oliver/fuzzycat/doc/phasetemporalclustering.md

 ## Data: The NIHAO-UHD suite of cosmological hydrodynamical simulations

 In this tutorial we use simulations from the NIHAO-UHD suite [Buck et al. (2020)](https://doi.org/10.1093/mnras/stz3241) part of the Numerical Investigation of a Hundred Astronomical Objects (NIHAO) simulation suite ([Wang et al. 2015](https://doi.org/10.1093/mnras/stv1937)).
 These galaxies are chosen to reflect the most MW like galaxies in terms of mass, size and disk properties.
 Parts of the simulation suite have previously been used to study the build-up of MW's peanut-shaped bulge ([Buck et al. 2018](https://doi.org/10.3847/1538-4357/aaffd0), [Buck et al. 2019](https://doi.org/10.3847/1538-4357/aac890), investigate the stellar bar properties ([Hilmi et al. 2020](https://doi.org/10.1093/mnras/staa1934)), infer the MW's dark halo spin ([Obreja et al. 2022](https://doi.org/10.1051/0004-6361/202140983)), study the dwarf galaxy inventory of MW mass galaxies ([Buck et al. 2019](https://doi.org/10.1093/mnras/sty2913)) or investigate the age-metallicity relation of MW disk stars ([Lu et al. 2022](https://doi.org/10.1093/mnras/stac780)) including the chemical bimodality of disk stars ([Buck et al. 2020](https://doi.org/10.1093/mnras/stz3289)), their abundances ([Lu et al. 2022](https://doi.org/10.1093/mnras/stac610)) and the origin of very metal-poor stars inside the stellar disk ([Sestito et al. 2021](https://doi.org/10.1093/mnras/staa3479)].
-Given their high resolution and complex cosmology hydrodynamical nature, the NIHAO-UHD offer the perfect opportunity to apply our clustering pipeline.
+Given their high resolution and complex hydrodynamical nature, the NIHAO-UHD offer the perfect opportunity to apply our clustering pipeline.

 ## Code: Running AstroLink and FuzzyCat on NIHAO-UHD stellar haloes

-To do spatio-temporal clustering on NIHAO-UHD galaxies we need a python script.
+To do phase-temporal clustering on NIHAO-UHD galaxies we need a python script.
 Firstly, we do the necessary imports:

 ```python
 import os